edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 Here I show the basics of project management with [PDM](https://pdm.fming.dev/latest/): how to create a project, add dependencies, and add development dependencies.

+This tutorial is primarily aimed at macOS and Linux users, although the commands for Windows should mostly translate.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->